 Travellers need to take into account their destination country’s entry requirements, including medication restrictions, and for some countries, the need to obtain a visa prior to travel.
-Further information is available from the Foreign and Commonwealth Office Country Information Pages.
+Further information is available from the Foreign Commonwealth & Development Office Country Information Pages.

 Individuals planning overseas treatment are advised to use internationally accredited clinics or hospitals, although using an accredited clinic or hospital does not guarantee a satisfactory outcome .